 This is another condition where the cardiovascular damage caused by sleep apnea results in secondary symptoms.
 Once vision loss occurs, some people may recover some of the lost vision, although others may not, and some people will experience an attack in the other eye as well.

-Preventing Vision Loss
+Preventing Vision Loss with Sleep Apnea Treatment

 In all these cases, as with many of the consequences of sleep apnea, sleep apnea treatment can reduce the risk that you will develop any of these types of vision loss.